charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 	modified:   doit.sh
 ```

 Now `git commit` will commit only the staged portions.

 Do not provide any filenames to `git commit`, so that git will only commit the staged changes.

 To use this in your workflow, think about how you can group different changes together into
 different commits.
 If you get a portion of a feature working, you can commit the changes in
 groups so that related changes get committed together.

-Also remember that if your commit history endsd up being excessively long or overly detailed,
+Also remember that if your commit history ends up being excessively long or overly detailed,
-you can always examine what changes different commits made, and reorder them with `git cherry-pick`
+you can always examine what changes different commits made with `git diff`, and reorder them
-or modify or squash them with `git rebase`.
+with `git cherry-pick` or modify/combine them with `git rebase`.

 ### git add editor mode